 for any $\Delta \in [0,1/2]$.
 Notice that $J_{r,\delta}(P_1) = J_{r,\delta}(Q_{1,\Delta}) = \infty$, while $J_{r,\delta}(P_2)$, $J_{r,\delta}(Q_{2,\Delta}) < \infty$.
-We report the average length of the finite sample confidence interval \eqref{eq::one_dim_CI}, for each of Models 6.(i) and 6.(ii), based on 100 samples of sizes $n=m\in[250,\ 50,000]$.
-In Figures \ref{fig::asymp}(a) and \ref{fig::asymp}(b), we do so for $\Delta=0$ with respect to Wasserstein distances of varying orders $r \in [1, 16]$, while in Figures \ref{fig::asymp}(c) and \ref{fig::asymp}(d), we do so for a range of values $\Delta \in [0, .4]$ with respect to the Wasserstein distance of order $r=2$.
-In the former case, the average confidence interval length for the pair $(P_1, Q_{1,0})$ decays at an increasingly slow rate as the order $r$ increases, while that of the pair $(P_2, Q_{2,0})$ remains nearly unchanged.
-This behaviour was predicted by Corollary \ref{cor::length_examples}, which indicates that the length of the finite sample interval scales at the $n^{-1/2r}$ rate in the worst case, but does so at the faster rate $n^{-1/2}$ for distributions admitting finite $\sj_{r,\delta}$ values.
-When $r=2$ is fixed, Figures \ref{fig::asymp}(c) and \ref{fig::asymp}(d) similarly exhibit increasing interval lengths for the pair $(P_1, Q_{1,\Delta})$ as $\Delta$ decreases to zero, yet nearly constant lengths for the pair $(P_2, Q_{2,\Delta})$.
+We report the average length of the finite-sample confidence interval \eqref{eq::one_dim_CI}, for each of Models~6(i) and 6(ii), based on 100 samples of sizes $n=m\in[250,\ 50,000]$.
+In Figures \ref{fig::asymp}(a) and \ref{fig::asymp}(b), we do so for $\Delta=0$ under varying orders $r \in [1, 16]$ of the Wasserstein distance, while in Figures \ref{fig::asymp}(c) and \ref{fig::asymp}(d), we do so for a range of values $\Delta \in [0, .4]$ under the fixed order $r=2$.
+In the former case, the average confidence interval length for the pair $(P_1, Q_{1,0})$ decays at an increasingly slow rate as $r$ increases, while that of the pair $(P_2, Q_{2,0})$ remains nearly unchanged.
+This behaviour was predicted by Corollary \ref{cor::length_examples}, indicating that the finite-sample interval length scales at the $n^{-1/2r}$ rate in general, but does so at the faster rate $n^{-1/2}$ for distributions admitting finite $\sj_{r,\delta}$ values.
+When $r=2$ is fixed, Figures \ref{fig::asymp}(c) and \ref{fig::asymp}(d) similarly exhibit increasing interval lengths for the pair $(P_1, Q_{1,\Delta})$ as $\Delta$ decreases to zero, yet nearly identical lengths for the pair $(P_2, Q_{2,\Delta})$.
 This behaviour is in line with Corollary \ref{cor::null}.